 A picture is worth 1000 words.
 For example, showing a picture of a damaged car or a misbehaving device may dramatically cut the time taken to explain the issues.
 Sending photos of the documents during a conversation eliminates the need to hunt for a fax machine (and then wonder if the document has reached the right person).

 Social messengers report the nickname of the person on the other end.
 Once the nickname is linked to a customer’s profile, the subsequent identification is fast and exact, as people rarely share their social messaging accounts with others.

 Supporting one social messenger is not enough, though.
 Consider a company asking its customers to install an app and create an account to talk to its customer service department.
 While some people might do that, the additional burden might just be too much.
 It is much easier to make use of something already available.
-We currently support LINE, WeChat, Viber, and WhatsApp.
+We currently support LINE, Telegram, WeChat, Viber, and WhatsApp.
 We are actively working on supporting other social messengers – our goal is to support all.
 And, for an occasional feature phone, we do support SMS, e-mail, and phone calls.